bennycheung/bennycheung.github.io/_posts/2016-04-23-raspberry-pi-3-for-computer-vision.md

 You have confirmed that Raspberry Pi is now running SimpleCV and working with your USB camera.

 ## Install Orange - Machine Learning Tools
 Orange <http://orange.biolab.si> is a component-based data mining software.
-It includes a range of data visualization, exploration, preprocessing and modeling techniques.
+It includes a range of data visualization, exploration, preprocessing and modelling techniques.
 We shall discuss more about Orange in the future articles.

 *Due to the limitation of Raspberry Pi, we're having a hard time to get Orange framework compiled on Pi.
 We may want to run the machine learning component of your project on a Linux PC (Ubuntu 12.04) in this moment.*